 Polish Tatra Sheepdog

 Great Pyrenees with a flock of goats.Dogs are introduced to livestock as puppies, so they are “printed” on animals.
 Experts recommend that puppies begin to live with the flock at 4 to 5 weeks of age.
 It is thought that this impression is largely olfactory and occurs between 3 and 16 weeks.
 There are many legends in the West regarding the training of dogs that monitor dogs, especially the very mistaken notion that human contact should be minimized.
 The training requires daily handling and management, preferably from birth.
-A watchdog is not considered reliable for at least two years.
+A livestock guardian dog breed is not considered reliable for at least two years.
 Until then, supervision, guidance and correction are needed to teach the dog the skills and rules he needs to do his job.
 Having older dogs that help train young dogs greatly simplifies this process.